jupyterlab/extension-examples/basics/signals/README.md

 private _stateChanged = new Signal<this, ICount>(this);
 ```

-That private signal is exposed to other widgeets via a public accessor method.
+That private signal is exposed to other widgets via a public accessor method.

 ```ts
 // src/button.tsx#L15-L17